 You can learn more about the Speech-Language Pathology program by visiting our FAQ page.

-The master's (M.S.) education program in speech-language pathology at Texas Tech University Health Sciences Center is accredited by The Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association.
+The Master of Science (M.S.) education program in speech-language pathology at Texas Tech University Health Sciences Center is accredited by The Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association.